 Physical Therapist Licensure and Credentialing Information

-To enter the profession of physical therapy, graduates of an accredited master's degree program must obtain licensure through their state.
+To enter the profession of physical therapy, graduates of an accredited Doctor of Physical Therapy program must obtain licensure through their state.
 Additional requirements might be necessary.
 Optional certification also exists for those interested in specializing in a particular physical therapy discipline.

 Physical Therapist Licensing

 All states require physical therapists to pass the National Physical Therapy Examination (NPTE) administered by the Federation of State Boards of Physical Therapy prior to practicing.
 In addition, some states might further require practical testing or assessment of an applicant's knowledge of state laws and ethics regarding the profession.
 To qualify for national and state exams, aspiring physical therapists must usually earn a graduate degree in physical therapy or occupational therapy.